wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 >   *-- [Zen of Python]*

-From Python's official language reference and [PEP 492][py-pep492], it looks like the new async/await mechanism is intended for a very specific scenario where multiple "coroutines" are scheduled by a kind of "event loop".
+From Python's official language reference and [PEP 492][py-pep492], it looks like the new async/await mechanism is intended for asynchronous programming (see appendex), a very specific scenario where multiple "coroutines" are scheduled by a kind of "event loop".
 This violates the characterestic of coroutine that coroutine switching is part of the control flow.
 This makes Python "coroutines" more similar to a variant of "goroutines" that leaks the abstraction of task-switching.

 And the user almost always use async/await with the [`asyncio`][py-asyncio] module.
 I don't think it is good to introduce a **language feature** that is